Fibre internet options for business: FTTC, FTTP, and DIA explained

 Highlights

 Is your business broadband really what you signed up for?
 If video calls lag or uploads drag, your connection might not be what you expected.
-In this blog, we unpack FTTC, FTTP, and DIA - three ‘fibre’ options with very different performance and stability.
+In this blog, we break down FTTC, FTTP, and DIA - three ‘fibre’ options with very different performance and stability.

 FTTC runs fibre from your provider’s network to a street cabinet near you, then uses copper wires to reach your premises (while still selling you ‘fibre’).